Missionary Sisters of the Immaculate Conception of the Mother of God: Miracle and vocation

 Not abandoning hope, Tombrock made a pilgrimage to the famed Sanctuary of Our Lady of Lourdes in France, noted for the many healing miracles which had taken place there.
 Arriving there on 15 August 1909, she took part in a religious ceremony.
 In the course of that service, she seemed to become unconscious for some twenty minutes.
 Later she recounted that she had been conscious during that time, but was filled with the fullness of happiness...my heart was too weak to endure.
 Feeling changed, Tombrock went to one of the physicians stationed there to monitor the health of the pilgrims.
 She was found to have been totally cured of the disease.

 Back in her beloved classroom, Tombrock knew she wanted to dedicate her life to God.
 She struggled, however, whether to enter the cloistered Poor Clares or to volunteer as a missionary for overseas service.
 At that point, she and Bahlmann came into contact with one another.
 Later, Tombrock was in the process of writing a letter to the Poor Clares seeking admission to the cloister.
 She stopped and knelt in prayer for final guidance in this step.
 At that moment, there was a knock at the door and she received a telegram from Bishop Bahlmann, asking her if she were willing to become a missionary in Brazil and teach poor children there.
 Tombrock felt that this was her answer from God.

 The missions

 After an abbreviated period of training in the life of the Poor Clares, Tombrock was conditionally received into the Order of St. Clare and given the habit of the Franciscan Second Order on 15 August 1910, the anniversary of her miraculous healing.
-At that time, she received the name of Sister Maria Immaculata of Jesus.
+At that time, she received the religious name Maria Immaculata of Jesus.
 Soon after that she and Bahlmann set sail for Brazil.